Belly Up: Reception

 Kirkus Reviews stated in its review "Overall, the story is great fun, despite a sometimes plodding approach to the narrative that is too reminiscent of a report.
 In his authorial debut, screenwriter Gibbs combines details of the inner workings of zoos with some over-the-top action for an entertaining read".
 Publishers Weekly, wrote "A likable protagonist, a very kid-friendly brand of humor, and the outrageous setting should keep readers' interest, especially animal lovers".
 Common Sense Media gave Belly Up four out of five stars and said in its review of the book, "At times Fitzroy's voice is a bit more adult-like than one might expect from a 12-year-old boy, and the jokes can be a little dated, but this is a fun, engaging read that moves through suspense as if it written for the big screen."

 Sequels

 Belly Up is the first installment in the FunJungle Collection, which takes place at a zoo/theme park in central Texas.
-Other books in the series are Poached (2014), which is about a stolen koala with Teddy being the prime suspect; Big Game (2015), a rare pregnant Asian rhino threatened by mysterious gunshots; Panda-monium (2017) an abducted giant panda and Marge O'Malley asking Teddy to solve the case before the FBI, which includes her sister; Lion Down (2019), a mountain lion falsely accused of killing a famous dog, Tyrannosaurus Wrecks, (2020), a T-Rex skull is stolen, and Bear Bottom (2021), bison disappear from a ranch.
+Other books in the series are Poached (2014), which is about a stolen koala with Teddy being the prime suspect; Big Game (2015), a rare pregnant Asian rhino is threatened by mysterious gunshots; Panda-monium (2017) an abducted giant panda and Marge O'Malley asking Teddy to solve the case before the FBI, which includes her sister; Lion Down (2019), a mountain lion falsely accused of killing a famous dog; Tyrannosaurus Wrecks (2020), a T-Rex skull is stolen, Bear Bottom (2021), bison disappear from a ranch; and Whale Done (2023), a dead whale found on a beach in Malibu explodes.
+And in All Ears (2025), he has to save his best friend from being framed for vandalism, while saving an African elephant.
+And in ‘’Ape Escape’’ (2026), he mist save a baby gorilla, and solve another case back at FunJungle.